AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/input-output.md

 | position (String) | True | A string indicating the position of the current touchpoint. it has values S, P, C standing for Starter, Player, `Closer` respectively.
 If there is only one touchpoint, it will be `Closer`. <br> If there are two touchpoints, earlier touchpoint would be `Starter` and the other one would be `Closer`. <br> For conversion-only path, this will be null. |
 | isFirstInThePosition (Integer) | True | An integer indicating if it is the first occurrence of the touchpoint type in the position (S, P, C).
 1 means true and 0 means false. <br> For conversion-only path, this will be null. |

+>[!IMPORTANT]
+>
-NOTE: These above new fields are automatically added to output data sets for apps that are created after the release date.
-For existing apps, it will take up to 2 weeks for the new fields to be populated in the existing output data sets;, however there will be null value for any new fields for any historical conversions because Attribution AI do not automatically run historical rescoring.
-In case you would like to rescore historical data, you can clone an existing app and create a new app where you can define historical training window and scoring cadence.
-In both cases, in any future scoring cadence, Attribution AI will run scoring against incremental conversions and the values of these fields for new conversions will be non-null.
+>The new fields listed above are automatically added to output datasets for apps that are created after the release date.
+For existing apps, there will be a null value for any new fields for any historical conversions because Attribution AI does not automatically run historical rescoring.
+In case you would like to rescore historical data, you can clone an existing app and create a new app where you can define the historical training window and scoring cadence.
+In both cases and in any future scoring cadence, Attribution AI will run scoring against incremental conversions and the values of these fields for new conversions will be non-null.

-With these new OPTIONALoutput fields, you can create new metrics for further analysis in Customer Journey Analytics or other BI tool of your choice, for example:
+With the following new **OPTIONAL** output fields, you can create new metrics for further analysis in Customer Journey Analytics or other BI tool of your choice, for example:

 | Metrics | Description |
 | --- | --- |